sareseef14/OOP2021/README.md

 	public void setTag(int t);

-**The Fourth  Class is Called "Edge" :
+**The Fourth  Class is Called "Graph" :
- This class represents the Graph  weighted graph , by implementing the interface in the code "DirectedWeightedGraph".**
+ This class represents the  Directedweighted graph , by implementing the interface in the code "DirectedWeightedGraph".**

    public NodeData getNode(int key);
        /**
 	 * returns the node_data by the node_id,
 	 * @param key - the node_id
 	 * @return the node_data by the node_id, null if none.
 	 */

       public EdgeData getEdge(int src, int dest);
       /**
 	 * returns the data of the edge (src,dest), null if none.
 	 * Note: this method should run in O(1) time.
 	 * @param src